Why So Many Weeds? The Weed Seed Bank

 Weeds can be a troublesome nuisance in gardens and landscapes.
 Many gardeners are surprised how many weeds can pop up from year to year.
 How do they get into our landscapes?
-Weed seeds can blow in, wash in with surface water, or be introduced with the application of soils and organic matter, like manure.
+Weed seeds can blow in, wash in with surface water, or be introduced with the application of soils and organic matter, like manure and compost.
 Birds and other wildlife also distribute weed seeds.
 However, the majority of weeds come from seed unsuspectingly planted by the gardener.
-In other words, weeds we allow to go to seed will plant themselves in our gardens.
+In other words, weeds allowed to go to seed will plant themselves in our gardens.
 This ‘weed seed bank’ may reseed a garden or landscape for years to come.

 For more information, see the following Planttalk Colorado™ script(s).

 Do you have a question?
 Try Ask an Expert!